new5558/JavaLabFinal/README.md

 if(pos_right - pos_left == 1) return -1; // according to the instructions, this line should be gone
 ```

-another solution that works too(but not adhered to the instrcutions):
+another solution that works too(but not adhere to the instrcutions):
 https://www.geeksforgeeks.org/binary-search
 ## Lab 6
 ### Instruction from PDF